nvdb-vegdata/nvdb-api-client/README.md

 ## Simple setup
 To use the client in your project, you should:
 1. Add the gradle or maven code to your project build file (pom.xml for maven projects);
-2. Fill in your preferred version at $version (maven versions are available here: https://bintray.com/nvdb-vegdata);
+2. Fill in your preferred version at $version (maven versions are available here: **MAVEN CENTRAL URL COMING SOON**);
 3. Add some of the example code and run it.

 # How to build
 The repo contains the Gradle wrapper.
 The client is built running:
 ```bash
 // Simple compilation